 – 30 dry berths

-- reception with a bureau de change and with a shooping point with rich selection of accessories from the exclusive ACI collection
+- reception with an exchange office and with a shopping point with rich selection of accessories from the ACI collection

 - several restaurants with cafe bar ,ice tube / ice maker